BenTAMUC/SURI_CLI/README.md

-# SURI_CLI
+# DID Orbit CLI

-SURI CLI is an application that allows users to generate there own sigchain so they may prove there identity on the web in a decentralized manor.
+DID Orbit CLI is an application that allows a user to create and manage a did:orbit identity through an orbitdb database

-SURI CLI takes advantage of Orbitdb, a decentralized, serverless, peer-to-peer database. https://orbitdb.org/
+DID Orbit CLI takes advantage of Orbitdb, a decentralized, serverless, peer-to-peer database. https://orbitdb.org/

 ## Dependancies